Emik03/KeepCoding/README.md

 6. Press the key combination **CTRL+SHIFT+B**, or alternatively go to the dropdown located at the top named "Build" and press "Build Solution".
 Assuming no build errors occur, you can go back to Unity, which will start reloading.

-## License
+### License
 ---

-This project falls under the [MIT license](https://github.com/Emik03/KeepCodingAndNobodyExplodes/blob/main/LICENSE.md), which in-short means that you can copy, modify, and redistribute this repository, but the license must stay intact as-is.
+This project falls under the [MIT license](https://github.com/Emik03/KeepCodingAndNobodyExplodes/blob/main/LICENSE.md), which in-short means that you can copy, modify, and redistribute this repository, but the license must stay intact as is.

-## Wiki
+### Wiki
 ---

 For more information about how to get started when using this library, refer to the [Wiki](https://github.com/Emik03/KeepCodingAndNobodyExplodes/wiki), which outlines specifications about the different classes and methods you'll be using and their general purposes.